Final report for FNC17-1086

 We trialed several varieties of sweet sorghum seed in year one, including Dale, Sand Mountain from Seed Savers, a dual pressing/popping variety, as well as 1810 and 2308 varieties from Townsend Sorghum Mill in Kentucky.
 We also used some saved seed from the 2016 season, primarily Sand Mountain.

-By collecting agronomic information on this project and sharing our experience and results with other local farmers, we hope to increase the production of sweet sorghum syrup, a "local sugar" product, in our area, thus adding another value-added product that small local farms can produce and share with their communities.
+By collecting agronomic information on this project and sharing our experience and results with other local farmers, we hoped to increase the production of sweet sorghum syrup, a "local sugar" product, in our area, thus adding another value-added product that small local farms can produce and share with their communities.

-Year 1: We have collected growth and yield data for the various plots (4 separate farms) and seed varieties.
-Cane harvest, pressing and juice evaporation, finishing and bottling of syrup presented us with several problems that we will attempt to solve during Year 2.
+In Year 1, we collected growth and yield data for the various plots (4 separate farms) and seed varieties.
+Cane harvest, pressing and juice evaporation, finishing and bottling of syrup presented us with several problems that we attempted to solve during Year 2.
 Chief among these problems: planting in wet, cool weather; stem lodging of the sorghum crop; labor for cultivation and harvesting; and labor for processing syrup.

 Educational & Outreach Activities

 Several publications were produced in Year 1: We produced an advertisement flyer for the festival which was also distributed electronically via mail lists and FaceBook, Festival-flyer-2017 , two handouts for our festival event, sorghum fact sheet Sorghum-Fact-sheet and sorghum syrup process sorghum-process.
 In Year 2 we produced a poster for the Indiana Small Farms Conference, and updated it for the 2019 conference.

 We created a marketing sheet to distribute with our sample product to local restaurants, food businesses, chefs and brewers.
 We also used this publication as an information sheet at our farm booths at local farmers markets.
 Indiana-Natural-Pricing-sheet

-On October 11 and 12, we held an on-farm festival at the Merry Lea Environmental Learning Center, which included a free, open to the public supper featuring foods made with sorghum syrup, an overview presentation of our SARE project, and a farmer-panel discussion about our SARE project on Thursday evening.
+On October 11 and 12, 2017, we held an on-farm festival at the Merry Lea Environmental Learning Center, which included a free, open to the public supper featuring foods made with sorghum syrup, an overview presentation of our SARE project, and a farmer-panel discussion about our SARE project on Thursday evening.
 On Friday we demonstrated cane pressing, evaporation and syrup finishing at the festival, welcoming visitors with free tastings of sorghum syrup, biscuits and sorghum cookies.
 Our outreach recruited two, possibly three additional farmers who wish to plant sorghum for year 2.